kellymegan/ASDA_2025_Group_2_Portfolio_/reports/week_06_group_2_report.md

 If they leapfrog straight to the flatter zone using solar, wind, and efficiency → a prosperous, sustainable future is still within reach.

 **Key Insight**: Economic growth and environmental protection are not enemies — but only if we act decisively during the critical middle-income transition.

+## Use of AI: AI was used to generate the maps and plots